phalcon-orphanage/docs/en/db-models-behaviors.md

 $title = $post->getSlug();
 ```

-<a name='traits-as-behaviors'></a>
 ## Using Traits as behaviors
-You can use [Traits](https://php.net/manual/en/language.oop5.traits.php) to re-use code in your classes, this is another way to implement custom behaviors.
+You can use [Traits][traits] to re-use code in your classes, this is another way to implement custom behaviors.
 The following trait implements a simple version of the Timestampable behavior:

 ```php
 <?php